image

 • Its little yellow flowers bloom in clusters between spring and summer, attracting bees and butterflies.
 During autumn and winter, numerous drooping golden-yellow fruits ripen.
 Wild animals such as Masked Palm Civets feed on these juicy, fleshy fruits and help seed dispersal.

 • An elegant evergreen tree.
-Silver-white blossoms cluster around branch tips in spring look like white spheres among lush green foliage.
+White blossoms cluster around branch tips in spring look like white spheres among lush green foliage.
 These flowers are eye-catching and the fragrance is alluring to insects including bees and butterflies.

 • A scrub or small tree which flowers in early spring.
 Its pretty little white flowers carry a shade of pink resembling that of plum blossoms.
 Numerous clusters of purple fruits hang at branch tips in late autumn.